educaredes/nfv-lab/README.md

 - onboard the VNFs accessknf_vnfd.tar.gz and cpeknf_vnfd.tar.gz
 - onboard the NS renes_ns.tar.gz

-6. On RDSV-OSM, from the terminal instantiate the service renes1 ans wait until it is completely instantiated:
+6. On RDSV-OSM, from the terminal instantiate the service renes1 and wait until it is completely instantiated:

 ```